zenoss/query/README.md

   |resetThreshold|integer|n|An optional value that, when exceeded, will cause the aggregator to return a 0 instead of the calculated rate.
 Useful when data sources are frequently reset to avoid spurious spikes.|0|

   **RETURNSET**

   Valid values are “all”, “exact” and “last”.
 Return values can contain some values that fall right outside the given time range, the “all” setting returns them all.
 The “exact” setting strictly returns values in the given time range.
   The “last” setting returns the last value in the time ranges.
 See the “last” api for returning the last datapoint.

   **AGGREGATOR**

-  One of `min, max, avg, sum`
+  One of `min, max, avg, sum, count, dev, mimmin, mimmax, zimsum`

   **EXPRESSION**

   An expression to run a calculation on a metric, supported expressions are RPN.

   Example: `rpn:cgroup.cpuacct.user,2,*`

   **DOWNSAMPLE**

   Combination of a time and aggregator. e.g 5min-avg.
 See opentsdb for downsample values.

   **TIMESTAMP**

    - Timestamp string, acceptable values:
      - timestamp in seconds or millis
      - `2015/01/31-18:17:25 GMT+0`
      - `2015/1/31-13:17:25-0500`
      - `<N><UNIT>-ago`